 Pass the peas, please!
 Vegetable gardening season is now officially upon us, although some of the earliest crops of the year — like the snow peas we planted back in March — are very nearly at the point of harvest already.
 Even so, we’re already jumping forward to the bounty of summer, when the veggies, fruits, and herbs we set out in the coming days and weeks will be ripe for the picking.

-Although tomatoes are quite popular right now, keep in mind that things may still be a bit cool for warm-season crops in a spring like this.
-The minimum sustained soil temperature for planting tomatoes, melons, and squash starts in the ground is 50°F. You can get away with planting the warmer-season crops during cooler weather if you choose varieties that have been grafted onto a hardier root stock.
+We can often plant tomatoes and other warm season crops in May, but keep in mind that things may still be a bit cool for warm-season crops towards the beginning of the month.
+The minimum sustained soil temperature for planting tomatoes, melons, and squash starts in the ground is 50°F; however, you can get away with planting such crops during cooler weather if you choose varieties that have been grafted onto a hardier root stock.
 We offer grafted tomatoes, cucumbers, peppers and melons that offer increased disease resistance, earlier planting and harvest times, and 30 to 50% higher yields!
 Our Kitchen Garden staff is happy to show off our selection of these amazing grafted varieties.

 We highly recommend using E.B.
 Stone Tomato and Vegetable Food, as well as a product like Bonide Rot-Stop in order to prevent blossom end-rot and encourage the growth of healthy tomato plants.